591291-hvl/ADA525DanielG/_posts/2023-09-12-Assignment-02-3D_print.md

 The cup for the cube also needed multiple iterations as the cube would fall out when rotating.
 In the end i ended up adding holes into the cup so as backup i could zip tie the cube in place.

 ROTATION
 There also were problems with constructing the motor shaft in fusion360.
 Apparently rotating a cubic object to face pointy side up is not a 45degree rotation in 2 axis.
-The rotations was told should work are x = 145, y = 0, z = 45 but i ended up with x=45, y=325, z=0.
+The rotations i was told should work are x = 145, y = 0, z = 45 but i ended up with x=45, y=325, z=0.
 So the solution i came up with is just to add 90 to 55 until its correct.
 Mathematically it should be arctan(1/sqrt(2)) which is 35.264.
 90-55 is 35, so if 55 does not work try 35.264.

 ### Stand